-The northern sea star (Asterias vulgaris) is one species out of about 1,600 species of sea stars worldwide.
+The common sea star (Asterias rubens) is one species out of about 1,600 species of sea stars worldwide.
 This species is normally purple in coloration but can range in shades from red, to pink, to orange, depending on the type of food the sea star is eating.
 Sea stars are carnavores and favorite prey includes mussels and oysters.